Vitali Klitschko: Klitschko vs. Adamek, Chisora, Charr

 Vitali won the majority of the rounds boxing a disciplined fight with changing angles and superior footwork.
 Chisora, constantly coming forward delivering punishing body shots, failed to wear down the older man.
 The scores were: 118–110, 118–110, and 119–111.
 The next day Klitschko visited a hospital to check his shoulder, claiming he injured it in the fight.
 A doctor confirmed a ligament tear was suffered in his left shoulder.
 Klitschko said he "suddenly lost strength in the left hand" and was forced to only use his right.
 The injury was believed to have happened in the second or third round.
 Klitschko's trainer, Fritz Sdunek, believes this is the same kind of injury Klitschko suffered in his fight with Byrd.

 At the post-fight press conference, a brawl ensued between Haye and Chisora.
 After the altercation, Chisora challenged Haye to a fight in the ring and said, "I am going to shoot David Haye."
 Chisora was later arrested at a German airport along with his coach, Don Charles.
 His comments and actions were later condemned by Frank Warren, his promoter, and Wladimir Klitschko.

-On 2 July 2012, it was announced that Vitali will defend his WBC heavyweight title on 8 September at the Olympic Indoor Arena in Moscow, Russia.
-His opponent for the fight was undefeated future WBA heavyweight champion Manuel Charr 21–0 (11 KO).
-Klitschko won the fight via technical knockout when Charr had to be stopped due to a cut received from Klitschko's punches.
+On 2 July 2012, it was announced that Vitali would defend his WBC heavyweight title on 8 September at the Olympic Indoor Arena in Moscow, Russia.
+His opponent for the fight was undefeated future WBA heavyweight champion Manuel Charr 21–0 (11 KOs).
+Klitschko won the fight via technical knockout when the ringside doctors refused to allow Charr to continue due to a cut received from Klitschko's punches in the fourth round.

-Klitschko was expected to face Bermane Stiverne in a mandatory title defense, but was forced to pull out due to injury.
+Klitschko was expected to face Bermane Stiverne in a mandatory title defense but was forced to pull out due to injury.

 Retirement from boxing

 On 15 December 2013, Klitschko stepped back from boxing.
 He was announced champion emeritus, which means that if he wants to return to boxing, he can fight the WBC heavyweight champion without having any fights beforehand.
 But (right after his retirement from boxing), Klitschko stated "That is something I currently cannot imagine".
 The WBC title was vacated and later contested by Chris Arreola and Bermane Stiverne.
 Commenting on his decision, he stated "My focus is on politics in Ukraine and I feel the people there need me".
 He also added, "I thank the WBC and its president José Sulaimán for the support in our battle for democracy and freedom in Ukraine".
-Since his retirement, he has maintained a low key level of training and has been in his brother's corner for most fights, most famously when he had an altercation with Anthony Joshua after Anthony Joshua vs. Wladimir Klitschko.
+Since his retirement, he has maintained a limited level of training and has been in his brother's corner for most fights, most famously when he had an altercation with Anthony Joshua after Anthony Joshua vs. Wladimir Klitschko.